The Documented Evidence of MICHAEL JACKSON’S LAST ALBUM

 Acted like they loved him?
-Now that we know how much Michael’s children adored their father and what a doting parent he was for them, this incredulous attitude sounds like a damning verdict, shame and rebuke to those who said those words – how could it happen that the world fell into so gross fallacies about Jackson?
+Now that we know how much Michael’s children adored their father and what a doting parent he was for them, this incredulous attitude sounds like a damning verdict for those who said those words.

 The article also speaks of the fuss the Jackson family was making then about Michael’s alleged addiction to drugs.
-After not seeing Michael for more than a year and being in total oblivion of what kind of life he was actually living they seemed to follow in the steps of the general public’s insanity – same as others they thought of him only the worst, and even ventured some “interventions” though it is actually unclear whether there was any real ground for their worries.
+After not seeing Michael for more than a year and being totally unaware of his way of life they seemed to follow in the steps of the general public’s insanity – same as others they thought of him only the worst and even ventured some “interventions” though it is actually unclear whether there was any real ground for their worries.

 Here are some excerpts from the People Magazine story:

 “They Wear Masks, Go Shopping at Midnight and Have a Mysterious Nanny.
 So How Come So Many People Say the Children Seem Normal?